differentstuff/enum-guide/README.md

 - If you have usernames test login with username:username
 - Vulnerable Versions: 7.2p1
+- no known CVE for 8.2p1 onwards
-- scp in OpenSSH 8.3p1
+- "scp" up to OpenSSH 8.3p1 (untested)

 ```
 nc 10.11.1.111 22